Sergei and Oleg play in the park with a colourful kite

 The potential disadvantages of private healthcare

-• It can be expensive – especially as you get older
+• It can be expensive – especially as you get older.

-• Chronic illnesses aren’t usually covered
+• Chronic illnesses and incurable illnesses, including some cancers, aren’t usually covered.

 How does private health insurance work?

-Private health insurance works in much the same way as any other insurance.
-You pay a monthly or yearly fee, known as a premium.
 You’ll also agree an excess, which is your contribution to any claim.
 In return, you can claim for the cost of private medical care, rather than paying for it yourself or accessing NHS treatment.

 How to get started with private healthcare

-If you have a policy and develop a health problem, see your GP as normal but tell them you have private cover and ask what options are available.
+If you have a policy and develop a health problem, see your GP as usual but tell them you have private cover and ask what options are available.
 They can recommend a specialist or private treatment centre – or you may want to choose your own.
-If you’re not sure who to see or where to go for treatment, ask your GP for an open referral letter.
-Some comprehensive private medical insurance policies give you access to a private GP to begin diagnosis and make any necessary referrals or provide a prescription as part of your claim.

 How to make a claim

 Start by contacting your insurance provider, who’ll tell you what to do.
 If your NHS GP has given you a referral letter, you’ll need to share this with your insurance provider.
-If your policy covers the private treatment you need, your insurance provider will approve the claim, and take you through your options.
-They’ll make you aware of any limits on your policy and can help you find the right consultants, if you’re not sure where to go.

-How much does health insurance cost?
+How much is private health insurance?

 • Your age – as you get older you’re more likely to develop health issues, which will be reflected in higher premiums.